English in Totnes (EiT) Booking Terms and Conditions

 Public holidays / school closure

-Lessons continue as usual on national public holidays, except for the Christmas holiday period when English in Totnes will be closed and no social activities will be organised from 17/12/21 – 03/01/2022.
+Lessons continue as usual on national public holidays, except for the Christmas holiday period when English in Totnes will be closed from 22/12/23 – 08/01/2024.

 Timetable and courses